 I seethe, but do my best not to show it, not to him.
 “I’m here in the States legally,” I snap.
 “And you know it.”

 “Yes, at least until we repeal that pesky little UNTIL treaty.”
 Invictus grinned.
-“Then I will personally enjoy booting you in the ass as we send you across the border.
-But seriously, Craig, why are you still here?
+“Then I will personally enjoy booting you in the ass as we send you across the line.
+But seriously, Carson, why are you still here?
 You only came to the States to deal with Zerstoiten, and well, he’s dealt with.
 So why don’t you just go?”

 “I still have some unfinished business,” I snarl.
 “And a team.”